stakater/mto-docs/content/integrations/openbao/adr/0002-vco-fork-vs-cherrypick.md

 - Users see 47 additional CRDs.
 Our intended surface is `OpenBaoExtension` + MTO `Tenant`.
 - Two operators to deploy and debug.
-- Version skew we can't fix: VCO uses `controller-runtime v0.17.3` and a pre-1.41 Operator SDK; we're on `v0.20.4` and current.
-VCO's Operator SDK migration ([PR #290](https://github.com/redhat-cop/vault-config-operator/pull/290)) has been open 6+ months.
+- Version skew we can't fix: VCO uses `controller-runtime v0.17.3` and a pre-1.41 Operator SDK; we're on `v0.20.4` and current. `VCO`'s Operator SDK migration ([PR #290](https://github.com/redhat-cop/vault-config-operator/pull/290)) has been open 6+ months.
 (Under B, we'd control this; under C, it doesn't apply.)
-- VCO's per-CR Kubernetes auth requires us to pre-create a "driver" SA and Vault role.
+- `VCO`'s per-CR Kubernetes auth requires us to pre-create a "driver" SA and Vault role.
 The auth mismatch is solvable but moves the bootstrap work to us.

 ### B. Fork VCO